bloominstituteoftechnology/Precourse/Lesson3-JS-II/homework/README.md

 	* `&&`, `||`, `!`
 	* Arrays

-2. `npm install` from this folder.

-3. Make the tests for the functions in `homework.js` pass!
+2. 3.
+From the top level of your `Precourse` folder, run `npm run test:JSII` to run the automated tests.
+You will fill out the functions in `homework.js` to make the tests pass.

 #### Congratulations on finishing Homework #2!